-Throughout the program, you’ll log their progress in the Buckley Portfolio, a database system that allows you to keep accurate records of your service involvement and training.
+Throughout the program, you’ll log your progress in the Buckley Portfolio, a database system that allows you to keep accurate records of your service involvement and training.
 Upon successful completion of the program, Buckley Public Service Scholars are recognized at a special graduation ceremony and receive a public service cord and notation on their transcript.

 As a scholar, you also have access to several optional (and fun!) opportunities for service and engagement.

 Some BPSS alumni recently participated in a study about the program’s connections to their careers.
 Learn more by reading the study in the Journal of Community Engagement and Higher Education!